GenTamb/gestioneGaranzie/README.md

 It uses PHP and MySQL.

 What's new?
-Massive use of JQuery, AJAX and JavaScript.
+Massive use of jQuery, AJAX and JavaScript.

 Code is free.